Skip to main content

 C. Contaminant characteristics: Concentration, toxicity and volume.
 3

-D. Threat to a significant environment: Endangered species or their critical habitats, sensitive environmental areas.
+D. Threat to significant environment: Impacts on endangered or threatened species or their critical habitats, and other sensitive environments.
 3

 The raw score for each factor is multiplied as follows to obtain the maximum score: